-Year 3 and 4 students engage with our Indonesian program to broaden their opportunities to develop an understanding of cultural diversity in the interconnected world we live in.
+Year 3 – 6 students engage with our Indonesian program to broaden their opportunities to develop an understanding of cultural diversity in the interconnected world we live in.
 Students are encouraged to explore their own linguistic, social and cultural practices and identities and those associated with speakers of Indonesian.

 Students are provided with an engaging hands-on program with our Specialist Science Teacher each week.
 Students explore Earth and Space Sciences, Biological Sciences, Chemical Sciences, and Physical Sciences through the inquiry process.

 Our Science program is fundamental in teaching students to investigate, make predictions, observe and solve problems to understand our biological, physical and technological world.

 Our Physical Education Program focuses on enhancing students movement abilities to be able to participate in team games and individual fitness activities.
 Students are challenged to do their personal best and have fun while being physically active.
 Our Health program focuses on making healthy and safe choices in life.

 All students have one physical education and one house sport sessions per week.